This post contains affiliate links. We may earn money from the products mentioned in this post, but this is at no cost to you

 Learn how to create a simple Christmas tablescape that even the kids will find easy to put together.
 It is perfect for all the celebrations over the holidays.
 Use these ideas to create your own place settings for your next Christmas gathering.Related articles:

 Today’s Christmas tablescape is courtesy of our contributor Blanca from Creativities Galore.
 If you think that creating a Christmas tablescape with the wow factor is too difficult for you, then Blanca’s ideas are perfect for you.
-They are easy to recreate and will make your table look fantastic!
+They are easy to recreate and will they make your table look fantastic with minimal effort.

 To get you in the holly jolly spirit of Christmas we’ll start with some easy tips for setting your Christmas tablescape.

-How To Set Up An Easy Christmas Tablescape
+How To Set Up An Easy Traditional Christmas Tablescape

-My centerpiece was fun and festive but yet so simple to put together.
-I used a clear jar on top of a white cake stand.
-The jar was filled halfway with white and gold crinkled paper and topped off with gold ornaments.
-I just love how it turned out.
+A clear jar was placed on top of a white cake stand.
+The jar was then filled halfway with white and gold crinkled paper and topped off with gold ornaments.
+The end result is glamorous but incredibly simple.

-Simple Christmas centrepieces can really make the difference to the wow factor on your dinner table, but they don’t need to take a lot of time or use a lot of expensive materials.
+Simple Christmas centerpieces can really make the difference to the wow factor on your dinner table, but they don’t need to take a lot of time or use a lot of expensive materials.

 This table was very easy to recreate and it was fun to keep to the traditional Christmas feel.
 Use these basic guidelines and inspiration to create your own Christmas tablescape that suits your personality.

 The same Christmas tablescape can be created in several different ways simply by switching the color of the tablcloth, plates and centerpiece.
 Use this Christmas tablescape as a guideline of ideas to create something magical for you and your family.